teuvo486/ble2json-py/doc/config.md

 -------------------

 BLE devices to be added into the database.
-An array of objects with required "name", "address", and "format" keys.
-Entries with a duplicate address update the existing row's name and format.
+An array of objects with required "name", "address", and "format" keys; "name" can be any string, "address" must be a colon-separated MAC address, and "format" can be "ruuvi3" or "ruuvi5" (as of v.
+0.1).
+Entries with a duplicate address update the existing device's name and format.
 Duplicate names are a fatal error.
 Defaults to `[]`.

 "CLEANUP_INTERVAL": object
 -----------------------